alexk99/the_router/ubuntu_install_dpdk18_wo_NPF.md

 # Install

 Latest 30 day trial build of TheRouter is available only by request.
-Please contact alex at therouter.net.
+Please contact us by email info at bisonrouter.com

 Here are installation steps for Ubuntu 18.04.